-We delivered a project for Redbridge Council in London looking at support for start-ups and SMEs in the borough which identified that more trading opportunities were needed.
+We delivered a project for Redbridge Council in London, reviewing the support for start-ups and SMEs in the borough which identified that more trading opportunities were needed.
 We went on to launch Trading Post, a pop-up market stall in Ilford that offered street food start-ups an opportunity to trade.
-The project provided business advice and support to participants – getting them ready to trade – and full project management including communications support to the council from social media take-over to internal communications.
-The programme went live in 2017 and we have recently developed and delivered workshops for first time traders and are looking at how we can roll out the programme further.
+The project provided business advice and support to participants, from getting them ready to trade to and full project management including communications support to the council.
+Since the programme went live, we have developed and delivered workshops for first time traders and produced a guide to getting started with trading.

-Working with Tower Hamlets Council’s town centre team we supported the Christmas light switch on event on Brick Lane.
-This involved working with a diverse range of businesses on the street and community groups across the borough to ensure they all played their part in the event and that businesses benefited from it.
-A programme of entertainment was created and businesses benefited from the increased footfall on the street and from showing what they could offer customers during the Christmas season.
+Whilst working with Tower Hamlets Council’s town centre team, we supported the Christmas light switch on event on Brick Lane in east London.
+This involved working with a diverse range of businesses on the street and various community groups across the borough to ensure they all played their part in the event and that local businesses benefited from it.
+A programme of entertainment was created and businesses received an increased footfall on the street from showing what they could offer customers during the Christmas season.

-We worked with Tower Hamlets again when we spoke at the launch of their Retail Marketing Ready initiative, an offer from their enterprise team that supports businesses across the borough.
-We spoke about delivering an effective marketing and customer services in shops and developing a marketing campaign.
+We worked with Tower Hamlets again when we spoke at the launch of their Retail Marketing Ready initiative on delivering good customer services in shops and developing a marketing campaign.